BellssGit/ICX453_CCD_Mirrorless_Camera/README.md

    Note: Due to Github file size limitation and I dont want to upload the whole workspace folder (because that is a mess), So the workspace is split into two smaller compressed files.

+   Update: Just realized I miss a verilog source file "line_skipper.v" which lead to a compile error when generating bitstream.
+Now the file is in the repo, this is a easy fix.
+Have fun :)

 Some sample photo